hapostgres/pg_auto_failover/docs/ref/reference.rst

       set    Set the value of a given pg_autoctl configuration variable

     pg_autoctl show
-      uri     Show the postgres uri to use to connect to pg_auto_failover nodes events  Prints monitor's state of nodes in a given formation and group state   Prints monitor's state of nodes in a given formation and group
+      uri      Show the postgres uri to use to connect to pg_auto_failover nodes events   Prints monitor's state of nodes in a given formation and group state    Prints monitor's state of nodes in a given formation and group file     List pg_autoctl internal files (config, state, pid) systemd  Print systemd service file for this node

     pg_autoctl enable
-      secondary  Enable secondary nodes on a formation
+      secondary    Enable secondary nodes on a formation maintenance  Enable Postgres maintenance mode on this node

     pg_autoctl disable
-      secondary  Disable secondary nodes on a formation
+      secondary    Disable secondary nodes on a formation maintenance  Disable Postgres maintenance mode on this node

 The first step consists of creating a pg_auto_failover monitor thanks to the command ``pg_autoctl create monitor``, and the command ``pg_autoctl show uri`` can then be